selfridgeoya/Threat-Hunt-The-Broker/README.md

 <img width="2220" height="964" alt="image" src="https://github.com/user-attachments/assets/84c8e246-51dd-45f0-ad17-0afba23f1025" />

-📸 Insert screenshot showing child process

 Finding

-Spawned Process:
+Spawned Process: notepad.exe

-notepad.exe

 The use of notepad.exe is suspicious because it is a legitimate Windows binary commonly abused for process injection or stealth execution.

-###🚩 Process Arguments
+### 🚩 Process Arguments

 Telemetry shows the command line for the spawned process: